etorres-revature/PWA-Budget_Tracker/README.md

 ## Installation Instructions

-Clone this repository and type "npm run start in the command line.
+Clone this repository and type "npm run start" in the command line.
 Then access the app at http://localhost:18672.
 Or, use [the PWA Budget Tracker](https://stark-crag-80773.herokuapp.com/) as deployed on Heroku.

 ## Usage